-- An excellent academic record: 62% of grades in 2019 were at A, A or B and the vast majority of our pupils go on to study at top universities.
+- An excellent academic record: 72% of A-Level grades were at A, A or B in 2022 and the vast majority of our pupils go on to study at top universities.
 We have a long tradition of success in preparing students for medical-related courses and also for Oxbridge applications.
 We are able to offer a wide range of courses taught by experienced and highly qualified teachers.
 Our students enjoy learning and it shows in their commitment and enthusiasm. - An exciting range of extra-curricular activities: the spirit of our Latin motto (approximately: "you get out what you put in") gives life to a wide range of activities.
-We have music and drama, sports teams taking part in Rugby, Hockey, Cricket and Cross Country fixtures, and a nationally-successful Combined Cadet Force with a wide programme of Army and RAF activities.
+We have music and drama, sports teams taking part in rugby, hockey, cricket and cross-country fixtures, and a nationally-successful Combined Cadet Force with a wide programme of Army and RAF activities.
 We are particularly proud to own a Field Centre, Farchynys, in the Barmouth Estuary.
 There will be opportunities to travel, pursue minority interests and to give something back through volunteering and mentoring: it's all part of learning to live life to the full.